RohitRajendran/components/README.md

     └── molecules
 ```

-This component library also has a number of directory aliases which allow for easier importing, you can utilize `~components`, `~constants` and `~proptypes` to access the root directories.
+To make utilizing other components within your component, the library includes a number of directory aliases which allow for easier importing, you can utilize `~components`, `~constants` and `~proptypes` to access the root directories.

-### Best Practices
+### Best Practices 🏁

 While there are always going to be special cases, the following guidelines should be considered when contributing to the library.